O JARGON BUSTER

 - OK Nuts

-- One of the first English orienteering clubs,
+- One of the first English orienteering clubs, founded

-is now Mole Valley territory.
+in what is now Mole Valley territory.
+The club became

-Mike Wells-Cole, who died in 1976 after training with flu.
+their leading member, Mike Wells-Cole, who died in 1976

 - Olive course

-- The equivalent of a Light Green colour-coded course
+- The equivalent of a Light Green

-at a night event.
+colour-coded course at a night event.

 - OMM

 - Original Mountain Marathon.
+The first mountain

-originally sponsored by Karrimor.
+marathon, originally sponsored by Karrimor.
 Web site.

 - OO Trophy

-- The name GO give to their biggest event
+- The name GO give to their biggest

-named for Occasional Orienteers, a defunct club that became part of GO.
+defunct club that became part of GO.

 - Open club

-- A club which anybody can join, i.e. not a closed
+- A club which anybody can join, i.e. not a closed club.

-- Orange
+- Orange course

-- A moderately short and not too difficult colour-coded
+- A moderately short and not too difficult colour-coded course.
+Longer and

-Longer and harder than Yellow,
+harder than Yellow, shorter and

-shorter and easier than Light Green,
+easier than Light Green, much

-much shorter but no easier than Red.
+shorter but no easier than Red.
+The

-and then only if an experienced map reader.
+first event, and then only if an experienced map reader.

-The route should be along line features
+The route should be along line

-such as paths,
+features such as paths, fences, or streams, but

-but there may be a route choice.
-Controls may be on point
+there may be a route choice.

-features near to the line
+Controls may be on point features near to the

-but there must a collecting feature
+line feature being followed, but there must a collecting feature

 behind them.